Austin officials cancel South by Southwest festival

 “That threat is growing locally because of what’s happening in the rest of the United States and across the world,” Escott said.

-More than 50,000 people had signed a petition seeking to get the festival cancelled.
+More than 50,000 people had signed a petition seeking to get the festival canceled.

 Actor Kumail Nanjiani, who had been scheduled to attend the festival to promote “The Lovebirds,” said on Twitter that he was disappointed but that he understood.

-Media producer Stephen Stuart, 35, from New York City said he bought a $1,200 pass but that he’s glad the event has been cancelled.
+Media producer Stephen Stuart, 35, from New York City, said he bought a $1,200 pass but that he’s glad the event has been canceled.

 “There are hundreds of thousands of people who come from all around the planet.
 They’re all traveling, they all go to this one place, and then they’re all pushed into these rooms confined with one another.
 It’s not really conducive to not spreading a disease.”